ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

   HW1-510       ID: 163030

 Note: If the Github issue is closed before the reminder is displayed, the reminder itself gets deleted.

+## Exploratory Testing and Code Inspection

+Edge cases and errors are handled to the best of our knowledge.
+They can be tested using the examples provided for each use cases under "Acceptance Testing".

 ## Additional Instructions
 ### Creating Personal Access Tokens on Github